 Except the above no material changes and commitments affecting the financial positionof the Company occurred during the Financial Year to which this financial statementsrelate and the date of report.

 PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS:

-The Company has not provided any loans guarantees and not made any investmentspursuant to section 186 of the Companies Act.
+The Company has not provided any loans and guarantees pursuant to section 186 of theCompanies Act 2013.
 However The Company has made investment in the share capital offoreign WOS for Rs.
 16.54 Lakhs as well as given advance against salary or otherwise tothe employees of the Company as per the Company's policy.
 Details of the existinginvestment is provided in the